 While the exact date of their arrival can vary from year to year, they typically begin to show up in early April.
 Keep an eye out for them near your feeders or in open areas where they can reach nectar-rich flowers.

-As the weather warms, more hummingbirds will make their way north, so be sure to keep your feeders clean and full.
+As the weather warms, more hummingbirds will make their way north, so be sure to keep your bird feeders clean and full.

 When Do Hummingbirds Leave Rhode Island?